boynanboy/mydocker/README.md

 instead of "docker commit", so I just changed name of command and functions to "export"

+# for the code of Chapter 5.1
+exactly the same as original book
+I fix the issue that I miss remove the cgroup management in previouse commit

 # P.S
 branch {{branch}}-cheng is my modifications on {{branch}} which makes it runable on my machine